What parents need to know

 Is it any good?

+Been there, done that; this movie recycles trite story lines seen in hit kids' movies, and doesn't nearly do them justice.
 The Wild follows yet another animated father and son, both wanting earnestly to win over the other.
 In fact, every element of the movie is recognizable from another, better one: The father must rescue his missing son (Finding Nemo).
 A group of city zoo animals travel to a jungle (Madagascar, not exactly better, just first).
 The bad characters perform "tribal" rituals and threaten violence (take your pick, including The Lion King and King Kong).

 Families can talk about...